CESmitty/log-file-sanitizer/README.md

     echo "--- Done ---"

 ## 📋 Instructions for Use
     Clone the Repository:

     Run the Script: The script requires one argument: the path to the log file you wish to clean.

     Review Output: A new file, named sanitized_input.log, will be created in the current directory with all PII replaced and unnecessary lines filtered out.

+    Run the test: example log_sanitizer.sh sample.log

 ## 🧪 Testing via CodeSpace
     You can test this script instantly using GitHub CodeSpaces:

     Click the <> Code button on this repository's main page.

     Select Create codespace on main.

     Once the CodeSpace loads, you can use the example sample.log file included in this repo (you should include one!).

-Run the test:
+    Run the test: example log_sanitizer.sh sample.log

 ## 🤝 Attribution and Professional Disclosure